kvalle/greetr/blogpost.md

 </VirtualHost>
 ```

-Make sure you replace the `your-user` with the name ouf your user all four places.
+Make sure you replace the `your-user` with the name of your user all four places.

 The file tells Apache where to find the wsgi-file we wrote above, other details on how to start the WSGI deamon process, as well as on what domain it should serve the site.
 Correct the paths to where we placed the application, and change the values of `ServerName` and `ServerAlias` if you are doing this on a remote server.

-Next we need to activate the new `greetr` site, and disable the default one.:
+Next we need to activate the new `greetr` site, and disable the default one:

 ```bash
 $ sudo a2ensite greetr